RubenOlasehinde12/outsiders-haven-theme/README.md

 ## About the project

 I run Outsiders Haven as part of a small team, and I own the technical build.
 This repo is the code behind the live storefront — the sections, templates, styling and JavaScript that make up the theme.
-Shopify handles the platform side (checkout, hosting, payments); everything in here is the front-end theme I wrote on top of it.
+Shopify handles the hosted checkout and payments; I configured the checkout flow and payment setup for the store, and kept card data with Stripe/Shopify so it never touches my own code.
+Everything in this repo is the front-end theme I wrote on top of that.

 ## Tech